 We are a biotechnology company that designs, optimizes and develops novel small molecule drugs that block key enzymes involved in the pathogenesis of diseases.
 We focus on the treatment of rare diseases in which significant unmet medical needs exist and that align with our capabilities and expertise.
 We integrate the disciplines of biology, crystallography, medicinal chemistry and computer modeling to discover and develop small molecule pharmaceuticals through the process known as structure-guided drug design.

 Drugs and drug candidates

-Set forth below is a description of our main drugs and drug candidates in development.
+Set forth below is a description of our main drugs and drug candidates that are commercially available and/or in development.